v1neethnc/al-folio/_projects/2021-09-baltimore-city-crime-statistics.md

 ## Dataset Information
 -----
 In January 2021, current Baltimore mayor Brandon Scott re-launched the [Open-Baltimore](https://data.baltimorecity.gov/datasets/baltimore::part-1-crime-data-/explore) data project with policing transparency in mind, which provides us with Service calls, Crime, Arrest, and incident data for the city of Baltimore.
-The crime dataset is daily updated from October 30th, 1963, till the present.
+The crime dataset is upated daily, with the earliest record ranging back to October 30th, 1963.
 <br><br>

 ## Goals